The Ultimate Pirate Branding Symbol - The Origin of the Jolly Roger

 There are many objects of piracy that are used as symbols of the practice today – walking the plank, a wooden leg, an eye patch, a hook for a hand, and a single gold hoop earring.
-However, the most commonly recognized symbol of piracy throughout the years has been the black flag, with the skull and crossbones design – the Jolly Roger.
+However, the most commonly recognized symbol of piracy throughout the years has been the black flag with the skull and crossbones design – the Jolly Roger.
 As a symbol, the Jolly Roger was flown on pirate ships to convey a message to their targets.
-It was meant to instill fear and to demonstrate that those onboard were of great power.
+It was meant to instill fear and to demonstrate that those onboard were extremely powerful.

 The traditional "Jolly Roger" flag of piracy.
-Creative Commons
+(CC BY SA 3.0)

-The origin of the name Jolly Roger is somewhat debated, with uncertainty as to where the phrase came from.
+It is debated why the pirate flag is called the Jolly Roger, with uncertainty as to where the phrase came from.
 In 1724, Charles Johnson published a book called “A General History of the Pyrates.”
-This is where the phrase “Jolly Roger” originated, as Johnson cites not one, but two pirates who called their flag the Jolly Roger: Bartholomew Roberts in June of 1721, and Francis Spriggs in July of 1723.
+This is where the phrase “Jolly Roger” is said to have originated, as Johnson cites not one, but two pirates who called their flag the Jolly Roger: Bartholomew Roberts in June of 1721 and Francis Spriggs in July of 1723.